chetan-plrch/CS-515-Project-2/README.md

 ## Bug that we could not solve
-The binary not is having some problems, and there is less time to solve this as a result, can't commply with the standards of it.
-BUT rest of the code and extensions are working fine
+The binary not (boolean negation - ! - operator) is having some problems, and there was less time to solve this as a result, so we didn't meet the standard for it's evaluation.
+BUT rest of the code and all other functionality including extensions are working really well. are working fine

 ## An example of a difficult issue or bug and how you resolved